SmithWillSuffice/PukahaPai/README_pukahapai.md

 ### Simulation Use Case Studies

 1. Monte Carlo Studies for NZ — for forecasting.
 What will unemployment be?
-What it were MMT instead?
+What if it were MMT instead?
 2. Policy Games — run batch simulations, with designed policy response (a "regime" of government).
 3. Intearctive Response Game — use adaptive responses.
 Thus more varied.
 The user tries a Deficit Target policy, but then changes to Inflation Target, then to Employment Target.

+---

 See the [TODO](#todo) section for recent development tasks.